African Safaris with Eyes on Africa African Safaris with Eyes on Africa African Safaris with Eyes on Africa

 3. Whether you will edit images (ie, delete shots you don't want) during your trip.

-CF cards come is varying sizes (note that the physical size of the card is generally the same, but the digital storage size differs).
+Memory cards come is varying sizes (note that the physical size of the card is generally the same, but the digital storage size differs).
 CF cards are available in several denominations by Gigabyte (GB) of storage space (1 Gigabyte = 1,000 Megabytes).
-If your images are 8MB in size each and you use a 2GB CF card, then you will be able to take and store approximately 250 images (2000 ÷ 8) on this CF card.
-At this point, the card is full and you'll have to remove your CF card from your camera and put in an unused card before you can continue taking pictures.
+If your images are 12GB in size each and you use a 16GB CF card, then you will be able to take and store approximately 1,333 images (16,000 ÷ 12) on one 12GB CF card.
+At this point, the card is full and you’ll have to remove your memory card from your camera and put in an unused card before you can continue taking pictures (note that some cameras also have limited built-in storage).

-If you plan to make more images than will fit on the sum total of all your CF card space, then you'll have to bring along additional storage in the form of a laptop, external hard drive(s), or specialized digital storage device.
+If you plan to make more images than will fit on the sum total of all your memory card space, then you’ll need to bring along additional storage in the form of a laptop, external hard drive(s), or specialized digital storage device.

 Additional Digital Storage

-Bringing additional storage devices allows you to upload your digital images from the CF card to the storage device.
-Once the images are safely stored onto the storage device, the CF card can be re-formatted (erased) and subsequently re-used in your camera to store more images.
-This process is then repeated each time the CF card is full.
-In this way, your CF cards may be used more than once during your trip.
+Bringing additional storage devices allows you to upload your digital images from the memory card to the storage device.
+Once the images are safely stored onto the storage device, the memory card can be re-formatted (erased) and subsequently re-used in your camera to store more images.
+This process is then repeated each time the memory card is full.
+In this way, your memory cards may be used more than once during your trip.

-1. Laptop Computer - The advantages are that you can edit your images on the laptop's screen and upload images onto the laptop's hard drive (or portable hard drive - see #2 below).
-The disadvantage is that a laptop adds significantly to the amount of gear you are brining along.
-You will also need to purchase a CF Card Reader device (USB and Firewire readers are available) to upload your images.
-The card reader is plugged into your laptop and the CF card is inserted into the card reader.
-This allows you to copy images from the CF card to your laptop's hard drive (just like a CD drive is required to play or copy data from a CD).
+1. Laptop Computer - The advantages of bringing a laptop are that you can edit your images on the laptop’s screen and upload images onto the laptop’s hard drive (or portable hard drive - see #2 below).
+The disadvantage is that a laptop adds significantly to the amount of gear you are bringing along.
+You will also need to purchase a memory Card Reader device (USB and Firewire readers are available) to upload your images (Note that some newer laptops have built-in card readers).
+The card reader is plugged into your laptop and the memory card is inserted into the card reader.
+This allows you to copy images from the memory card to your laptop’s hard drive.

-2. Portable Hard Drive - A portable hard drive is basically the same as the hard drive that exists inside a computer (usually 2.5-inch laptop-type hard drives are used for this portable variety), only these drives are enclosed in a protective housing and have a power switch and data transfer ports (either USB, Firewire or both) so you can connect them to a computer.
+2. Portable Hard Drive - A portable hard drive is basically the same as the hard drive that exists inside a computer (usually 2.5-inch laptop-type hard drives are used for this portable variety), except that these drives are enclosed in a protective housing and have a power switch and data transfer ports (either USB, Firewire or Thunderbolt) so you can connect them to a computer.

-The main advantages of portable hard drives are that they are compact (usually about 5.5" x 3.5" x 1") and can hold LOTS of images (up to 500GB or more).
+The main advantage of portable hard drives are that they are compact (usually about 5.5” x 3.5” x 1”) and can hold LOTS of images (up to 2,000GB or more).
 The disadvantage is that you will require a computer in order to transfer images onto these drives.
 This is because they are simply hard drives; they do not have a card reader built in.

-The fact that these drives require a computer to use them defeats their purpose for many, but if you are bringing a laptop, this will allow you to avoid filling up your laptop's hard drive AND allow you to make backup copies of your images on two separate drives (highly recommended if at all possible for obvious reasons).
+The fact that these drives require a computer to use them defeats their purpose for many, but if you are bringing a laptop, this will allow you to avoid filling up your laptop’s hard drive AND allow you to make backup copies of your images on two separate drives (highly recommended if at all possible in case one hard drive fails).
 This is the data storage option I use.

 My photo equipment for African Safaris.

-3. Custom Storage Device - To meet the demands of the growing digital photography travel market, several new compact products have come to market.
-In essence, this type of device is a portable hard drive with a built-in CF card reader.
-Some of the new devices in this category include a viewing screen (usually 3 to 4 inches) so that you can use it to edit images.
+HyperDrive ColorSpace UDMA2 Storage Viewer3.
+Custom Storage Device - To meet the demands of the growing digital photography travel market, several new compact storage devices are available.
+In essence, this type of device is a portable hard drive with a built-in card reader.
+Some of the devices in this category include a viewing screen (usually 3 to 4 inches) so that you can use it to edit images.
 Keep in mind that images viewed on such a small screen may be difficult to edit critically.
 Other devices in this category include the built-in card reader, but not the viewing screen.
-These custom storage devices may be the perfect answer for those who want additional data storage without having to lug around a laptop.
+These custom storage devices may be the perfect answer for those who want additional data storage without having to carry a laptop.

-I can recommend three products in this category:
+I can recommend the following products in this category:

 Top